 Patents having Unitary Effect will fall within the exclusive jurisdiction of the UPC.
 The two are inescapable.

 Classically validated European patents will automatically fall within UPC jurisdiction unless the patent has been opted-out during the transitional period.
+During the transitional period, classically validated European patents that have not been opted out will have dual jurisdiction of both the UPC and national courts.
+Patentees or competitors will be ok to seize one court by bringing proceedings.

 The UPC will mainly hear infringement and revocation actions including provisional protective measures and injunctions.